The Governors are responsible for the school on behalf of the Members of the Academy Trust.

 I joined the staff of the Abbey School, initially as a TA in February 2000.
 In September 2001, I was given the opportunity to train as a teacher under the Graduate Teacher Training Programme in the Humanities Department of the Abbey School.
 Having gained QTS the following year I was offered a permanent appointment as a Geography Teacher.
 I progressed to the additional post of a KS3 Year Head, in 2007, a post I held until my retirement from full time teaching in 2015.

-I am married with two sons; my youngest is in Year 9 here at The Abbey School and my eldest is in Year 10 at The Queen Elizabeth School.
+I am married with two sons; my youngest is here at The Abbey School and my eldest is at The Queen Elizabeth School.
 I am the Chief Operating Officer for the European Investment Banking business of Barclays Bank and have over 20 years experience in the Finance Industry.
 My skill set includes strategic vision and execution, stakeholder and staff management, business and people performance oversight.
 I am responsible for the regional budget and cost controls as well as Audit oversight and Governance framework.

-As a new Co-opted Governor at The Abbey School I am looking forward to contributing my business skills and hope to help Mrs Woodend and and her Management Team continue to develop the school, it’s pupils and staff.
-In addition to my Governor role I am a mentor to 6th form Business studies students.
+As a new Co-opted Governor at The Abbey School I am looking forward to contributing my business skills and hope to help the Headteacher and and the Management Team continue to develop the school, its pupils and staff.
+In addition to my Governor role I am a mentor to 6th form Business Studies students.
 I believe that mentoring young people is critical to their development and future success and provides them with different perspectives outside of their school and family life.

 I have lived in Faversham since 1980 and have three grown up children.
 I worked as a qualified social worker before starting a family and have worked part time within the education system ever since.